-Four Credits Johnston Spring Semester - 330.
-Organizational Communication This course will address research and theories which account for the communication processes and their effects in the context of complex, planned, deliberately structured, goal directed and culturally unique social systems.
-Questions such as the role of communication in defining organizational structures and in the achievement of personal and organizational goals are explored.
-Observations in organizations and projects which require a synthesis of observations and theory will be included.
-Four Credits Anderson Spring Semester - 352.
-Media Production II, Broadcast Reporting Reporting and crewing for a twice-weekly television news show originating at Hope College.
+Four Credits Anderson Spring Semester

+- 352. Media Production II, Broadcast Reporting This course focuses on reporting and crewing for a twice-weekly television news show originating at Hope College.
 Students will use the skills they gained in Media Production I and further them with additional studio and field production.
 The purpose of the class is to teach clear and effective broadcast news writing skills and video acquisition, editing, and production techniques for broadcast and cablecast news.
 Students should come away from the class with a clear understanding of the news gathering process, source, news elements, news organization, and news presentation.
 The course includes lecture/discussion and workshop/lab sessions.
 Prerequisite: Media Production I or permission of instructor.